How To Make Smoked Brats

-No matter how you dress them, sausages are always a good option when you’re grilling for a crowd.
-And when you really want to up your game, don’t go for just any sausage.
-You need to bring the brats.
+Jump To RecipeNo matter how you dress them, sausages are always a good option, and when you’re grilling for a crowd, you can't go wrong with smoked brats.

-1. Choose Your Bratwurst
+How To Choose Your Bratwurst

 When selecting your brat, it’s important to purchase an uncooked, raw brat that has a well-balanced lean-to-fat ratio.
 When you buy cooked brats, that typically means they’ve been pre-boiled.
 It drastically reduces your cooking time but also means a whole lot of the natural flavor will be diluted long before it ever hits the grill.

-At the end of the day, an epic brat is the perfect combination of delicious meats, juices, and seasonings, all tied together inside an incredible casing.
+At the end of the day, an epic brat is a perfect combination of delicious meats, juices, and seasonings, all tied together inside an incredible casing.
 The quality of those proteins and the taste of your final product is going to depend on the fat and salt incorporated into your brat’s construction.

-2. How to Season Bratwurst
+How To Season Bratwurst

 When seasoning your brat, lightly roll the sausages in our signature Traeger Rub (or any of your favorite rubs) prior to putting them on the grill.

-Our Traeger Rub is ideal for brats, because it will give you a slight hint of chili pepper and garlic while also adding an herby oregano and basil profile to your brats.
+Our Traeger Rub is ideal for brats because it will give you a slight hint of chili pepper and garlic while also adding an herby oregano and basil profile to your brats.
 The seasoning you go for is going to depend on your personal preferences or the recipe you’re following.

 Remember that you’ll only want to roll your brats in your seasoning of choice if you’re planning to toss them on the grill.